 How does the NACA Program work?

-The NACA is known for its signature loan program, which it calls the Best in America Mortgage Program.
-This mortgage program is designed to make homeownership more affordable for everyone.
+The NACA is known for its purchase program, which it calls the Best in America Mortgage Program.
+This purchase program is designed to make homeownership more affordable for everyone.

 If you applied for a mortgage through a bank or credit union, you would undergo an extensive credit check.
 But the NACA makes it possible to buy a home with: